suvarnak/mcp-tutorial/README.md

 # MCP Tutorial

-This project uses UV for Python environment management and runs an MCP server.
+This project uses UV for Python environment management and runs an MCP server that fetches latest documentation for libraries like llamaindex or langchain.

 ## Prerequisites